David Lane (Massachusetts politician)

-David J. Lane (July 6, 1927 – February 13, 2020) was an American politician from the state of Massachusetts.
+David J. Lane (July 6, 1927 – February 13, 2020) was an American politician from Massachusetts who served in that state's House of Representatives.

 Personal life

 He was an insurance agent, and was the Chairman of Hastings-Tapley Insurance Agency.
 He graduated from Harvard University.

 Political career

 He served in the Massachusetts House of Representatives from 1973 to 1978, representing the 2nd Essex district.
 He served as Essex Town Moderator for 25 years.